 Monitoring your Orbix servers on The same principles apply when monitoring your Orbix servers on multiple multiple hosts hosts.
 Each host has one servers.conf file.
 In the following example, assume that you want to run the prdserver on an endpoint host called dublin: 1.
-Write the servers.conf and server_commands.txt files for the servers that you want to monitor on the dublin host.
+Write the servers.conf and server_commands.txt files for the servers that you want to monitor on the dublin host (see "Setting up your Orbix Environment" on page 14 for details).
 2. Run the configure_provider task selecting the dublin endpoint.
-Enter the location of the servers.conf file on the dublin host, shown in Figure 11.
-Restart the Monitoring Engine on dublin as described in "Configuring" 3. the Resource Model for your Endpoint" on page 28.
+Enter the location of the servers.conf file on the dublin host, shown in Figure 10.
+3. Restart the Monitoring Engine on dublin as described in "Configuring" the Resource Model for your Endpoint" on page 28.

 Now you should be able to monitor prdserver on dublin.

-🚾 configure_provider

-Configure Task Arguments

-Configure configure_provider from IONAServerTaskLibrary

-Server Configuration File Location C:/Apps/Orbix61/var/sample-domain/servers.conf
+🚾 configure_provider E Configure Task Arguments Configure configure_provider from IONAServerTaskLibrary Server Configuration File Location C:/Apps/Orbix61/var/sample-domain/servers.conf

-Set & Execute Save Cancel Task Description .
+Set & E ecute Save Cancel Task Description

-Figure 12: The configure_provider Task
+Figure 11: The configure provider Task